Here is a Cowtown yoostabe two-fer: Billy Bob’s and Mount Manure.

 This recent aerial photo shows the Stockyards area.
-Labeled are Billy Bob’s Texas honky tonk and the Fiesta supermarket in a shopping center just north of the Stockyards.
+Labeled are Billy Bob’s Texas honky tonk and the Fiesta supermarket in a shopping center on Northeast 28th Street just north of the Stockyards.

 This aerial photo shows the Stockyards area in 1952.
 Labeled are what the Billy Bob’s Texas and the Fiesta supermarket sites yoostabe.
 The Billy Bob’s Texas building was built in 1910 as an open-air livestock barn (with a sloping floor for easier cleaning).
 In 1936 the building was enclosed by the city and used to house cattle for the Stock Show.
 Livestock events were held in the barn until the Stock Show moved to Will Rogers Memorial Complex in 1943.
 During World War II the building housed Globe Aircraft Corporation, which built AT-10 trainer airplanes.
 Later the building housed a Clark’s discount department store.
 I remember buying some lawn furniture there, about where the mechanical bull would later be.
 The bull has held up better than the lawn furniture did.
 With three acres of floor space, Clark’s was so big that the stock boys got around on roller skates.
 Billy Bob’s opened in 1981.